-If a student doesn't go to school during the day can he/she participate in a game that night?
-A participant must be in attendance during three (3) full blocks of the school day at FHS to be allowed to play in an athletic event that day.
+If a student doesn't go to school during the day can they participate in a game/practice that night?
+A participant must be in attendance during three (3) full blocks of the school day at FHS to be allowed to participate in extracurricular activities that day.
 Exceptions to this may be for pre-arranged absences, a medical appointment with written verification, or with approval of the Principal (i.e. usually school related absences).